rmwoods/beer.ai/docs/_posts/2020-11-02-welcome-to-compubeer.md

 |  | TYPE |  | USE |
 |  | YIELD |  |  |

 In addition, where applicable, many of the `MISC` tags show up ("Raspberry Puree" is an example of a misc ingredient).
-From here, the next step is to read the consistent tags from the beerXML files into a data structure that we can start to work with in our modeling.
+We read these common tags from the beerXML files into a data structure that we can use for subsequent analysis of these recipes.

 # 2) Dataset